openCryptoPay/landingPage/README.md

 - `quote`: The quote ID from [step 2](#2-payment-details)
 - `method`: The blockchain/payment method name (must match exactly the method name from the `transferAmounts` array, e.g., "Ethereum", "BinanceSmartChain", "Polygon", etc.)
 - `hex`: The raw signed transaction in hexadecimal format
-- `tx`: (Only for Monero and certain other blockchains) The transaction ID after broadcasting
+- `tx`: The transaction ID after broadcasting (only for Monero and certain other blockchains)

 #### EVM and Bitcoin